-The cost estimation framework is part of Jemena's broader governance process and targets the realisation of 'value for money' for all stakeholders by trying to determine the efficient project cost to deliver the scope of works.
+The cost estimation framework is part of Jemena's broader governance process for Asset Management and Service Delivery, and targets the realisation of 'value for money' for all stakeholders by trying to determine the efficient project cost to deliver the scope of works.
 This process includes a number of tools that help us ensure that we achieve efficient investments.
 The key elements in our governance process are briefly summarised below: